gardrek/VVpet/README.md

 |-|-
 | Directional buttons | WASD / Arrow keys
 | Screen buttons 1, 2, and 3 | 1 / Z, 2 / X, 3 / C
-| Back Button | Tab / Backspace
+| Back Button | Backspace
-| Home Button | R / Escape
+| Home Button | Escape

 ## Files
-Currently, the files read for loading an application are:

-`cart.lua` — NOTE: this has been renamed to `app.lua` for the post-jam version

-`sprites.png`
+Your application should have a unique name, and the location of the main script should be one of the following:
+`$NAME.lua`
+`$NAME/$NAME.lua`
+`$NAME/app.lua`

-These must be in the same folder.
+Any pages must be in the same folder as the main script.

-In future versions, other files to be loaded will be specified in the lua script.

-TODO: Explain Hardware Files

 ## Callbacks